top of page

 Red Shinkyo bridge in Nikko village

-As we reach the top end of the town, the view opens up and we come across the first of Nikko's tourist sights - the red Shinkyo bridge spanning the Daiya river.
+As we reach the top end of the town, the view opens up and we come across the first of Nikko's tourist attractions sights - the red Shinkyo bridge spanning the Daiya river.

 We take a quick picture, and enjoy the gurgling of the bubbling brook below us.
 There is a small charge to cross the bridge itself however, which we forgo as we decide to head further up the hill directly to the temple complex.